Canon 1D C vs Nikon D3400

 Review summary: Canon 1D C vs Nikon D3400

-So what is the bottom line?
-Is there a clear favorite between the Canon 1D C and the Nikon D3400?
+So how do things add up?
+Which of the two cameras – the Canon 1D C or the Nikon D3400 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.